Benefits of Silent Retreats

 Silence Retreat — When asked to many people — what picture comes to mind when you hear the words “silent retreat”?
 Some of the most common answers we received were a yogi in an ashram, a Buddhist monk in a Tibetan monastery, a hermit sitting on a mountaintop with his eyes closed, a person walking alone on a remote beach.

-I believe the reason why these images topped the list has to do with how silence been professed in the past.
+I believe the reason why these images topped the list has to do with how silence has been professed in the past.

 For thousands of years being in silence was considered to be reserved for those who lived a secluded life in remote cloisters and practiced silence and solitude.
 It was for them who have taken a vow of detachment and have parted ways from society’s common beliefs and ways of living.
 Those who sought union with heavenly powers, the universe and their spiritual selves were the ones who sought silence.
 Simply put, it was viewed as an alternative to the mainstream living, which very few opted.